Archive for the ‘News’ Category

 The Vintage Market Vendor Fee is $50.

-Please fill out the application below to be considered for participation as a vendor at Fall Vintage Market.
-Applications will close at 5 pm on August 11.
+Please follow the link (Jotform) below to fill out the application for consideration as a vendor at our Fall Vintage Market.
+Applications will close at 5 pm Friday, August 1, 2024.

-If accepted, vendors will then be sent a link to pay the fee from the Körner’s Folly Foundation – please be aware of scammers on Facebook.
-All communications about this event will come from our organization and contain a kornersfolly.org email address.
+If accepted, vendors will then be sent a link to pay the fee from the Körner’s Folly Foundation – please be aware of scammers on Facebook!
+All communications about this event will come from our organization and a kornersfolly.org email address.
+No communication will ever occur over Facebook Messenger.

 Questions?
-Email Brittany Ashby, Operations & Programs Manager, at brittany@kornersfolly.org.
+Email Brittany Hendley, Community Engagement Manager, at brittany@kornersfolly.org.

 Now Hiring – Visitor Services Associate